 According to recent Census data, more than 75 percent of Newark's residents rent their homes and the majority of Newark's tenants spend 35 percent or more of their monthly household income on rent.
 These statistics provide fertile ground for displacement and gentrification through the process of eviction or the threat of same.
-Many tenants who are unaware of their rights (and frequently have no other place to live), permanently vacate their homes out of fear when faced with the threat of eviction -- even when its unwarranted.
+Many tenants who are unaware of their rights (and frequently have no other place to live), permanently vacate their homes out of fear when faced with the threat of eviction -- even when it is unwarranted.
 This same lack of awareness causes many Newark tenants to reside in uninhabitable conditions which the landlord may have an obligation to radically improve.

 As a means of addressing these issues and providing a legal resource for Newark tenants facing eviction, on December 19, 2018, the City of Newark established (Ordinance) the Office of Tenant Legal Services (OTLS).

 OTLS’s purpose is to provide free legal services to Newark tenants of low-income who are facing eviction or the threat of eviction.
 OTLS has been accomplishing this mission by providing direct services and by contracting with legal services entities with a background in defending tenants facing eviction.

 Reducing income inequality and increasing affordable housing are no small undertakings and the OTLS is in no way the sole solution.
 But we do hope to serve as a small step towards ensuring that all people – regardless of ethnicity, religion, disability, familial status, or immigration status -- have access to justice and affordable, decent housing which, after all, is a human right!

 - Khabirah H. Myers, Esq., Coordinator of the OTLS